Torro/prologue/docs/routing.md

 # Routing

-Routing is the core of web framework.
+Routing is the core of a web framework.

 ## Static Routing

-Registering handler `hello` by specifying path, HTTP methods and middlewares.
+Register handler `hello` by specifying path, HTTP methods and middlewares.

-`HttpGet` is the default HTTP methods.
+`HttpGet` is the default HTTP method.
 If you have registered a handler with `HttpGet`, `Prologue` will automatically register `HttpHead` for this handler.

 ```nim
 # handler